Award for Excellence in Science Education/Outreach:

 Seattle, WA 98109-1024

-There is free parking in the front and side of Thomas Building and in Employee Parking lot off Aloha St. (across from SCCA).
-See Map for Details
+Please enter through Thomas Building. *Free Visitor Parking in front of and to the side of Thomas Building and Employee Parking lot off Aloha St. (across from SCCA).
+See Map for Details.

 All AWIS meetings are FREE and open to members and non-members, both men and women!